 Q: With change comes risk.
 What do building owners, facility managers and service companies need to consider when making investment decisions for the future?

 A: I think the fundamentals will always remain.
-Brand, reliability, efficiency, local support, and first cost and life-cycle economics will remain as important purchasing criteria.
+Brand, reliability, efficiency, local support, and first cost and life-cycle economics will remain as important purchasing criteria

-Since the 1930s and the introduction of Freon gasses, HVAC systems have selected refrigerants that were stable and non-flammable.
+Sinc e the 1930s and the introduction of Freon gasses, HVAC systems have selected refrigerants that were stable and non-flammable.
 Some next-generation gases will bring new challenges with flammability, necessitating possible changes to equipment designs, handling practices, service procedures, and building codes.
-Our industry is taking this in its stride with significant investment in testing and R&D to ensure their safe and appropriate application.
+Our industry is taking this in its stride with significant investment in testing and R&D to ensure their safe and appropriate application.Equipment efficiency standards as well as building minimum compliance requirements can be expected to continue to increase.
+Our industry associations and their members do a great job communicating with government regulators, as well as taking a proactive role in shaping industry direction.

 The key to managing the change for anyone in the industry is to be informed and engaged.
 Preparing for the future requires risk awareness, market readiness, technical ability, and legislative framework.
 Whilst the regulatory landscape continues to change, there will always be individual priorities that influence purchasing decisions.